top of page

 Does Fabric Matter?

-Depending on the fabric you choose for, you can find fabrics starting as low as 80, with high-end numbers being 2000.
-While 2000 might be considered the pinnacle of softness and comfort, there comes a point of dwindling return.
 Generally, there is some level of increase in quality as the number increases but it all depends on the fabric used.
 Some businesses and manufactures can use high thread counts as a buzzy term to rope consumers into buying subpar products.
 It’s important to understand that some materials are inherently subpar and that inflated thread counts don’t necessarily mean they’re on the same level as other premium products.
 Linen, as an example, typically has a low count when compared to tried and tested Egyptian cotton.

 Does A High Thread Count Really Mean a Better Product?